radenariq/ariq/README.md

 ### 👨‍💻 About Me:

+Hi, I’m Raden Ariq !
+I'm a passionate **Data Engineer** with a love for building amazing things with code and technology.
+Whether it’s working on **PT.
+Sumber Rejeki**, or learning new tools like **SQL,R,Phyton**, I’m always up for a challenge.

 - 🔭 I’m currently working on: **PT.Sumber Rejeki**
 - 🌱 I’m currently learning: **Data Engineer,Data Analyst,Data Mining**
 - 💬 Ask me about: **Data Engineer**
 - 📫 How to reach me: ariqresya42@gmail.com

 ---
+### 🚀 Let's Build the Future Together!
+If you’re passionate about technology, coding, and building great things, you’re in the right place!
+I’m always open to collaborating on interesting projects or discussing tech trends.

+Feel free to explore my repositories and don't hesitate to reach out if you want to chat or collaborate.
+Let’s code something amazing!

 ### 🛠️ Technologies & Tools: